-by the adjudication office of the Industrial Court (Conseil des the termination of the employment contract of the Director representing the employee shareholders may only be pronounced by the adjudication office of the Industrial Court (Conseil des Prud'hommes), issued under the accelerated procedure on the merits.
+His or her duties shall end at the end of the Ordinary General Meeting held in the year during which the term of office of said representing the employee shareholders may only be pronounced by the adjudication office of the Industrial Court (Conseil des Prud'hommes), issued under the accelerated procedure on the merits.
 The judgement is immediately enforceable.